 49 Pages Posted: 6 Mar 2019 Last revised: 8 Feb 2022

 We study whether pension fund board governance relates to asset allocation and show that well-governed boards have greater international diversification and lower cash holdings and, when pension funds are small, invest more in risky assets.
 In particular, pension fund boards that establish comprehensive investment policies invest more in risky assets, in foreign assets and hold less cash.
-These results are consistent with prudent behavior and can be explained by the limits that a comprehensive investment policy is likely to proxy for the financial expertise available to the fund while it provides the set up to facilitate decision making.
-Further, we show that the presence of external financial experts is associated with greater diversification but their role in lowering cash holdings is limited.
+To rationalize these findings, we argue that a comprehensive investment policy is likely to proxy for the financial expertise available to the fund while it provides the set up to facilitate decision making.
+Further, we show that the presence of external financial experts is associated with lower cash holdings and that the greater risk-taking is consistent with prudent behavior.

 Keywords: Pension Funds, Board Governance, Asset Allocation, Switzerland